alcinnz/Project-Scavange/TWINKL.md

 * inline data - Evaluated using in-memory indexes.
 * OWL - Rewrites predicate paths.
 * Subqueries - evaluated bottom-up as in the spec, but shared variables may pierce subqueries to be more constraining.
 * Querying multiple graphs - trivial if they're all TWINKL or plain files, otherwise like bottom-up.
+* FILTER startswith() - can be optimized away *if* the join operation can ignore whether certain cursors have reached their markers.

 ### Paths